 Key Learnings: North-West Alliance is a best practice model of how to achieve long-term financial gain for communities through jobs and the development of local businesses with Aboriginal ownership.
+It is exemplar of an Indigenous-non Indigenous partnership that allows community the ability to obtain high value, and high barrier to entry contracts, in this case in the waste industry.
+This project also offers significant learnings in adjusting employment conditions based on employees' needs two specific groups that were successfully engaged were women with children, and people exiting the justice system.

-Engagement Principles About Meaningful and on- going relationships The NWA partnership relies on frequent communication and a clear shared objective that delivered joint value for the parties .
+Engagement t Principles About Meaningful and on- going relationships The NWA partnership relies on frequent communication and a clear shared objective that delivered joint value for both parties .
 Central to the relationship was the establishment of an industrial waste business as a partnership between Aboriginal and non-Aboriginal businesses.
-Cultural connection NWA sponsors a number of Aboriginal community programs sponsoring local sporting events, aiding communities in yearly clean ups of country, and delivering waste education program to local schools free of charge.
+Cultural connection NWA sponsors a number of Aboriginal community programs including local sporting events, aiding communities in yearly clean ups of country, and delivering a waste education program to local schools free of charge.
 Targeting existing community programs, as this project did, ensures that benefit is being directed towards something that is important to the community and more efficient then establishing new programs, as existing programs have established connections throughout the community, including to segments that may be hard to engage.
 Focusing on multiple programs also improves the likelihood of benefits being evenly distributed.
 However, existing programs will have varying degrees of priority.
 The supported (sport and community clean up) programs did not appear to be the most critical outcomes for the community.
-An improvement may have been to provide more continuous support and support programs that targets livelihood improvement and economic development, including health, education, critical infrastructure, income, culture,.
+An improvement may have been to provide more continuous support and support programs that targets livelihood improvement and economic development, including health, education, critical infrastructure, income, culture.
 Long-term financial opportunities Establishing a commercially viable partnership with Aboriginal communities is highly desirable as it creates an independent income stream that can be autonomously spent on what community deem as important.
-Approaching this partnership with the intent to establish majority or 100% Aboriginal ownership, would be an impressive improvement on what was done.
-The 50:50 equity split achieved is a vast improvement on the status quo and builds capacity, although there remains the opportunity for Veolia to increase Aboriginal equity in the business while building capacity within their partner - Our Country.
+C\$ Approaching this partnership with the intent to establish majority or 100% Aboriginal ownership is desired, however the 50:50 equity split achieved is a vast improvement on the status quo and builds capacity.
+There remains opportunity for Veolia to increase Aboriginal equity in the business while building capacity within their partner - Emunest.
 While partnerships between non-Indigenous and Indigenous groups are important, there is a huge under-representation of 100% owned Indigenous businesses.
 Increasing the number of wholly owned Indigenous businesses should be a goal of all industries.
 Partnerships with shared equity are a good stepping-stone to this point, but Aboriginal Australians aspire to independence and self-determination.
-Building capacity within Aboriginal businesses has a significant multiplier effect, as this capacity is more likely to be developed within, or provide benefit to, Aboriginal Individuals.
+However, often commercial realities make the desire for 100% Indigenous owned businesses not practical.
+Building capacity within Aboriginal businesses as was done here, has a significant multiplier effect, as this capacity is more likely to be developed within, or provide benefit to, Aboriginal Individuals.
 Capacity development This example shows how partner skill sets can complement one another.
 Veolia gained local knowledge, context, networks, a connection to the 'Country' of their service territory, and the advantage of qualifying for Indigenous procurement specifications set by large corporate and industrial customers.
-Our Country gained economies of scale, experience and the capacity offered by a multi-national like Veolia.
-Closing the Gap targets Closing the Gap targets 6 (Tertiary Qualification), 7 (Employment), 8 (Youth Engagement), 10 (Criminal Justice), 11 (Criminal Justice, youth), 13 (Family Violence), 14 (Suicide).
-The establishment of an independent income supports all 17 targets, opportunities Capacity development Closing the Gap
+Emunest gained economies of scale, experience and the capacity offered by a multi-national like Veolia. → + Closing the Gap targets Closing the Gap targets 6 (Tertiary Qualification), 7 (Employment), 8 (Youth Engagement), 10 (Criminal Justice), 11 (Criminal Justice, youth), 13 (Family Violence), 14 (Suicide).
+The establishment of an independent income supports all 17 targets, Source: North-V Vest Alliance Website